-To change one of your categories, highlight that category in the OLD•> NEW box, make the changes in the OLD or NEW VALUE box, and then click on Change.
-The new category should appear in the OLD•>NEW box.
-To remove a category, highlight it and click on REMOVE.
+To change one of your categories, highlight that category in the Old->New box, make the changes in the Old or New Value box, and then click on Change.
+The new category should appear in the Old->New box.
+To remove a category, highlight it and click on Remove.

-Now we want SPSS to carry out the recoding.
-Click on CONTINUE at the bottom of the window.
-This will take you back to the RECODE INTO DIFFERENT VARIABLES box.
-Click on OK and SPSS will take a few seconds to carry out your commands.
-The data matrix should appear on the screen.
-When it says that the SPSS Processor is READY at the bottom of the window you know that SPSS has finished with the recoding.
+Now we want IBM SPSS to carry out the recoding.
+Click on Continue at the bottom of the window.
+This will take you back to the Record into Different Variables box.
+Click on OK and IBM SPSS will carry out your commands.
+IBM SPSS will show you the command it just executed.
+When it says that the IBM SPSS Processor is Ready at the bottom of the window you know that IBM SPSS has finished with the recoding.

-Click on ANALYZE, then point your mouse at DESCRIPTIVE STATISTICS, and then click on [2]

-FREQUENCIES.
-Notice that AGE1 has appeared in the list of variables on the left.
+Click on Analyze, then point your mouse at Descriptive Statistics, and then click on Frequencies.
+Notice that $age 1^2$ has appeared in the list of variables on the left.
 Click on it to highlight it and click on the arrow to move it to the Variables box.
 Then click on OK.
 An output window will open.
-Your screen will look like Figure 3•6.
+Your screen will look like Figure 3-6.